uebvhir/Pathway_Analysis-Guidelines/README.md

 Last but not least one can always use state of the art tools available from the [Bioconductor project](http://bioconductor.org).
 Bioconductor contains many options for doing similar or distinct analyses.
 In order to avoid getting lost in the myriad of options a good starting point is the [Clusterprofiler package](https://www.bioconductor.org/packages/release/bioc/vignettes/clusterProfiler/inst/doc/clusterProfiler.html) which not only allows to do a variety of analysis with a homogeneous interface, but which also has an excelent documentation.

-# Materials to learn about pathway analysis
+# Materials about pathway analysis

 People tend to ask more questions like *where can I find a tool to do pathway analysis?* than  *How can I learn how to do pathway analysis the right way?*
 We are convinced that the right way to proceed is first answering the second question and next, the first one.